mm3509/b9122/3-assignments/assignment-4/README.md

 Linear regression is the optimal predictor under some assumptions, such as a linear relationship between inputs and output.
 But when the relationship is not linear, linear regression can be a bad predictor.

-The exercise provided generates data where the expenses are all in the first month or the last month.
+The exercise provided generates data where the expenses follow an inverted V-shape.
 If you run `experiment_with_linear_regression.py`, you can see that linear regression is bad for this dataset.

 In this exploratory exercise, you will search for another example __where linear regression is also bad__.
-The example you find must be conceptually different from the one I provided (expenses at the beginning or the end, or following an inverted-V shape) and from what we saw in class (linear regression not guaranteed to use exactly the duration, nor the exact budget).
+The example you find must be conceptually different from the ones I provided (expenses at the beginning or the end, or following an inverted-V shape) and from what we saw in class (linear regression not guaranteed to use exactly the duration, nor the exact budget).

 Complete the file to generate input data, with code similar to the example helper function, but producing a different pattern.